lubuntu-team/manual/source/2/2.5/2.5.2/vlc.rst

 .. image:: vlc-pref-hotkeys.png

+To change to view even more settings press the :guilabel:`All` button in the :guilabel:`Show settings` part of your prefrences.

 To change how the user interface of VLC appears :menuselection:`Tools --> Customize Interface`.
 To select a profile that works as a default some ones for older versions of VLC choose the :guilabel:`Select profile:` drop down menu.
 To create a new profile press the button to the right press the paper with a sun on it.
 To move the main toolbar above the video check the :guilabel:`Above the video` checkbox.
 Below will be the lines of each toolbar for example :guilabel:`Line 2` for each line of toolbar.
 To see a summary of what each button does hover the mouse over it and a description will pop up.To move a button to the left or right left click and drag to the left and right the button to the desired position.
 To see a preview of how this will effect the media player and see it press the :guilabel:`Preview` section of the window.

 To change the elements for the time toolbar use the :guilabel:`Time toolbar` tab.
 To move elements on the time toolbar left click on the element and drag it into place.
 To change the location of advanced features use the :guilabel:`Advanced Widget` tab.
 To move the elements on the advanced toolbar left click on the element and drag it into place.